-Location: Centennial Drive, New Plymouth
+Location: Centennial Drive, New Plymouth.

-2. Dawson Falls
+2. Check Out Dawson Falls

 This is the most accessible waterfall in the Taranaki region and certainly one of the most impressive.
-Nestled in the Egmont National Park, take a 10-minute walk from the Dawson Falls Visitor Centre through glorious native forest to these 18m (59ft) high falls!
+Nestled in the Egmont National Park, Dawson Falls is a 10-minute walk through glorious native forest to these 18m (59ft) high falls!
 Find out more about the walk in the 6 Hikes You Have to Do in Egmont National Park.

-Location: Dawson Falls Visitor Centre, Manaia Road, Egmont National Park
+Location: Dawson Falls Visitor Centre, Manaia Road, Egmont National Park.

 3. Take a Photo of the Cape Egmont Lighthouse

-Theres something about the isolation of lighthouses that are so photo-worthy.
+There’s something about the isolation of lighthouses that are so photo-worthy.
 The Cape Egmont Lighthouse is on the most western point of Taranaki and is surrounded by hills created by ancient volcanic lahars.
 And of course, this is just another great angle to Mt Taranaki!
 The lighthouse is a must-see if travelling on the Surf Highway 45.

-Location: Cape Road, Surf Highway 45
+Location: Cape Road, Surf Highway 45.

-4. Hike to the summit of Mt Taranaki
+4. Hike to the Summit of Mt Taranaki

-5. Dam Dropping
+5. Try Out Dam Dropping

-6. Walk up the Hawera Water Tower
+6. Walk Up the Hawera Water Tower

-Location: 55 High Street, Hawera
+Location: 55 High Street, Hawera.

 7. Hike the Pouakai Circuit